jiangsheng/jiangsheng.github.io/docs/blogs/2013/02/when-you-get-a-system-badimageformatexception-maybe-you-indeed-have-a-bad-system-image.rst

 When you get a System.BadImageFormatException. maybe you indeed have a bad system image.
 ========================================================================================
 .. post:: 8, Feb, 2013
-   :tags: .NET Framework,Call stack,Exception handling
+   :tags: process
-   :category: Microsoft,Visual Studio
+   :category: .Net Framework
    :author: me
    :nocomments: